ramykhuffash/ramykhuffash.github.io/_posts/2020-01-09-6-products-in-6-months.markdown

 - learned about problem spaces I currently know nothing about
 - found my way out of the creative rut I'm currently in

-Ideally, I'll also have the conviction to spend more time on at least one of the six products.
+Ideally, I'll also have the conviction to spend more time on at least one product.
 I'll be shipping the first product by the end of January 2020.

-If you want a behind-the-scenes view of my process, you should <a href="https://twitter.com/ramykhuffash" target="_blank">follow me on Twitter</a> or subscribe to my newsletter.
+If you want a behind-the-scenes view of my process, you should <a href="https://twitter.com/ramykhuffash" target="_blank">follow me on Twitter</a> or <a href="https://letterfuel.com/ramy-khuffash/" target="_blank">subscribe to my newsletter.</a>